oils-for-unix/oils/doc/language-influences.md

 ### Awk

-Oil gets its regex match operator from Awk:
+YSH gets its regex match operator from Awk:

     if (mystr ~ /digit+/) {
       echo 'Number'